maubanel/UE5-Static-Meshes/uvs/README.md

 ##### `Step 5.`\|`ITSM`| :small_orange_diamond:

 Now our final attempt is to project the UV's onto the closest shape and re-cut and unwarp it.
 Now since this is still cylindrical, select **Projection Type** and then select `Cylindrical`.
 Press the <kbd>Accept</kbd> button.
 Now we get a nice distribution of our UV's and a much cleaner UV map as well.
+The UV's are smoother along the column but wished they were better lined up.
+This will be good enough for us for this exercise.

 ![project UV's](images/projectModel.png)